We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 What Is a Shirasaya?

-What Is a Shirasaya?
 A shirasaya is simply the wooden mount (scabbard and handle) used to store a Japanese sword blade.
-Think of it like a plain wooden case or sleeve that holds the sword securely, similar to how you might store a delicate item in a protective wooden box to keep it safe and in good condition.
-A shirasaya mounting is minimal and doesn’t include the usual fittings like the tsuba (handguard) or other parts found on a regular functional katana.
+Think of it like a plain wooden case that holds the sword securely, similar to how you might store a delicate item in a protective wooden box to keep it safe and in good condition.

-The term itself translates literally from Japanese as “white scabbard” (白鞘).
-This designation is closely linked to the term “shiraki” (white wood), which refers to wood in its natural, unprocessed state.
+The term translates from Japanese as “white scabbard” (白鞘).
+It’s closely connected to the word shiraki, meaning “white wood,” which refers to natural, unfinished wood in its raw state.

 The Intended Purpose and Use

-The primary function of the shirasaya is for the long-term storage and preservation of a valuable sword blade (nihonto).
-Its design and the properties of the wood work in concert to shield the blade from environmental factors such as humidity and oxygen, which are primary causes of rust and corrosion.
+The primary function of the shirasaya is the long-term storage and preservation of a valuable sword blade (nihonto).
+Its design and the properties of the woodwork work together to shield the blade from environmental factors such as humidity and oxygen, which are primary causes of rust and corrosion.
 This was particularly important during extended periods of peace when swords were not in regular use.

 So, If the purpose it’s to preserve the blade, should I clean and oil it?
 The simple answer is yes.
 You still need to clean and oil your blade once in a while.
 This helps, but doesn’t ensure that your blade will stay in top condition for years.